-Season 2 of Strange Angel opens with a two year time jump and a celebration as Jack and his team of rocket scientist are celebrating a year in business and their growing relationship with the US Military.
+Season 2 of Strange Angel opens with a two-year time jump, and a celebration as Jack and his team of rocket scientists celebrate a year in business and their growing relationship with the US Military.

 Jack and Susan have moved from their small home from season one into a mansion in a wealthy part of Pasadena.
 Jack is troubled by nightmares of a dragon attempting to break down the door.

-At the same time, the Agape Lodge have been driven from their home by the local Priest, his congregation and Susan’s stepfather Virgil.
-While talking to Alfred, the head of the lodge, Jack invites them to move into the mansion with Susan, Jack and Susan’s younger sister Patty.
+At the same time, the Agape Lodge has been driven from their home by the local Priest, his congregation, and Susan’s stepfather Virgil.
+While talking to Alfred, the head of the Lodge, Jack invites them to move into the mansion with Susan, Jack, and Susan’s younger sister Patty.

-Alfred is reluctant, saying to Susan “I don’t think the house will be big enough for the both of them”.
-Whether he was referring to Jack and Alfred, Alfred and Susan or Susan, Jack and the lodge remains to be seen.
+Alfred is reluctant, saying to Susan, “I don’t think the house will be big enough for them.”
+Whether he was referring to Jack and Alfred, Alfred, Susan, or Susan, Jack, and the Lodge remained seen.

 During all of this, Jack’s partner and friend Richard is having relationship issues.
 Richard and his girlfriend Marisol, who may or may not still be a member of the Lodge, have grown closer since last season but are having to deal with the realities of an interracial relationship in 1940s Los Angeles.
-In a stark contrast, we see that the Agape Lodge is welcoming to people of all types and a haven for the misfits and outcast of the day.
+In stark contrast, we see the Agape Lodge welcoming to people of all types and a haven for the misfits and outcasts of the day.

 *Hymn to Pan by Aleister Crowley: